 It all started with the purchase of a one owner, 4WD, mint condition, 1998 Tahoe with only 33K miles on it back in 2012.
 Then came the discussion – what to do with it?
 What is the flat out most ridiculous thing we can do with it?
 What is in the GM parts catalog for crate motors this month?
 And the Tahoe LS9 swap was born…

 The owner had a long running relationship with Titus Will Chevrolet in Olympia, WA and as such, he had their top technicians tackle the bulk of this GM parts bin swap.
 A factory fresh dry sump LS9 motor was ordered and mated to a new 1-ton transmission that was further built for the job.
 The genius of the dealership handling most of the install was the access and knowledge of all the interchangeable parts.
 This work was conducted in late 2012 and early 2013 and backed up with a thick stack of invoices.

 The goal all along was to build something that never had to apologize or be babied.
 The quality of components and details are evident throughout, and the cost of the parts and labor is eye watering.
 Every single area of the mechanicals has been rebuilt with new or better parts.
-The rear end is a custom Dana 60 with 35-spline axles and a Detroit locker to get the power done.
+The rear end is a custom Dana 60 with 35-spline axles and a Detroit locker to get the power down.
 Traction bars were custom fitted during the break in miles, as it was determined that some assistance was required to keep the rubber planted in full throttle launches.

 Custom work for the swap was handled by Wicked Fabrication in Auburn, WA.
 Wicked is well known for a number of builds (most recently the 1951 Ford Coupe that has been featured all over the internet), and had no issue bringing all the details together on the Tahoe.
 They were also involved with sorting all the bugs and details of the swap over the next 1000 miles of break in and use.